-1. Enter the desired name for the route.
+- 1. Enter the desired name for the route. - 2.
+Select whether to automatically start the route after it is created.

-If this checkbox is disabled, when subsequently starting the route, its destinations must be manually started.
+Tip If this checkbox is disabled, when subsequently starting the route, its destinations must be manually started.

 Continue to Section 2 Source.